mgriley/diva/docs/users_guide.rst

 Introduction
 =============

-Let's start with a minimal example.
+Let's start with a simple example.
 You'll need to install diva and pandas from pip.

 .. literalinclude:: ../examples/minimal_example.py